inkognitro/oas-tszod-gen/README.md

 A response with no 2xx status code is considered to be "expected" as well.
 In such cases, the Promise which was delivered by the `requestHandler.execute` method, is going to be `resolved`.
 On the other hand, things like programming errors or other runtime errors due to wrong source code are considered to be "unexpected" and will result in a `rejected` Promise.
-This applies to al provided RequestHandler implementations.
+This applies to all provided RequestHandler implementations.

 This behaviour should lead to a better developer experience because thrown errors must only be caught at a root level of an application then.